remysys/rbison/README.md

-rbison: a clear version of the GNU utility bison
+rbison: a clear and simple alternative to GNU rbison
 ===

-rbison takes as input a context-free grammar specification and produces a LALR(1) parser that recognizes correct instances of the grammar. you can use it to develop a wide range of language parsers, from those used in simple calculators to complex programming languages.
+`rbison` is a clear and simple alternative to GNU `Bison`. it takes a context-free grammar and generates an LALR(1) parser. with a clean and small codebase, `rbison` is easy to read, understand, and extend - great for learning and exploring how parser work.

 ![rbison internals](doc/rbison.png)

 Usage
 -----------
 ```
-$ cd src && make rbison
+$ cd src && make
 $ ./rbison
-rbison 0.01 [gcc 4.8.5] [Nov 19 2022]. (c) 2022, ****. all rights reserved.
+rbison 0.02 [gcc 12.2.0] [Jul 22 2025]. (c) 2025, ****. all rights reserved.
 usage is: rbison [-options] file

   create an LALR(1) parser from the specification in the